st. croix unitarian universalist fellowship

 What's a Fellowship?

 We are a small, lay-led congregation and have chosen to call ourselves a fellowship instead of a church.
 We meet on Sunday mornings to join in worship services.
 Our worship services are typically guided by Fellowship members and friends from the community.
-About once a month we have a service led by a Unitarian Universalist minister or a professional minister from another faith tradition.
+About once a month we have a service led by our minister, Rev. Kelli Clement, or a professional minister from another faith tradition.
 We hold worship services the first three Sundays of each month and often have a "Go Forth" event on the fourth Sunday of the month where we gather as a fellowship in a planned activity outside the worship service setting.

 What do Unitarian Universalists believe?